-The website provides a digitised catalogue of Fairfield City’s significant and rare object collections housed at Fairfield City Museum & Gallery, enabling users to immerse themselves in the rich history of our area.
+The website provides a digitised catalogue of Fairfield City’s significant and rare objects housed at Fairfield City Museum & Gallery, as well as photographs, oral histories and local history resources from the Heritage Collection, enabling users to immerse themselves in the rich history of our area.

 The heritage collection includes information about Fairfield City local government area, past and present.